slatedocs/slate/source/includes/_PaymentTransaction.md

 ## Chargeback Notification

 Notifies that a chargeback occurred on a transaction.
-Note that the transaction may be either a Payment Transaction or an Account Transfer.
+The transaction may be either a Payment Transaction or an Account Transfer.

-In the case of a chargeback on a transaction that eDNA has not previously processed then the Payment Instrument information is required.
+In the case of a chargeback on a transaction that eDNA has not previously processed, the Payment Instrument information is required.

-The following URL can be used for requesting chargeback notification evaluation:
+The following URL can be used for requesting chargeback notification evaluation:<br>
 `POST https://edna.identitymind.com/im/jax/chargeback/`

-#### Arguments
+##### Arguments

 ```code
 EXAMPLE SERVICE REQUEST
 ```